Yainer Diaz Player Props: Astros vs. Rays

-After going 1-for-4 with a double in his most recent game, Yainer Diaz and the Houston Astros face the Tampa Bay Rays (who will hand the ball to Taj Bradley) at 6:40 PM ET on Monday.
+The Houston Astros and Yainer Diaz, who went 0-for-4 last time in action, battle Drew Rasmussen and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.

-In his previous appearance, he went 1-for-4 with a double against the Braves.
+In his most recent game he had a hitless showing (0-for-4) against the Rays.

 Yainer Diaz Game Info & Props vs. the Rays